 Published by The Devotional Guy™

-The Devotional Guy™ is a blog written by workplace chaplain and ministry leader Rainer Bantau, an ambassador for Christ and an advocate for people seeking to grow in their relationships with God and others as they navigate the hills and valleys of life.
+The Devotional Guy™ is a blog written by Rainer Bantau, an ambassador for Christ and an advocate for people seeking to grow in their relationships with God and their neighbors as they navigate the hills and valleys of life.
+A restaurant industry veteran, Rainer serves as the Food Services Manager for OurCalling, a Dallas homeless discipleship ministry.
 View all posts by The Devotional Guy™